 0121/H121.
 America in the 1950s (3 s.h.)
 F S SS.

 This course explores the effects of McCarthyism and the Cold War on American intellectual and cultural life in the 1950s.
 It will also examine dissents from the consensus that gave rise to the rebellions and counterculture of the 1960s.
 Special attention will be paid to McCarthyism and the origins of the civil rights movement.
 Renewed stirrings of discontent amongst women will be considered, as well as the start of a new left and counterculture represented by the Beat Generation.

 0124/H191.
 Political Protest and Culture in the 60's (3 s.h.)
 S SS.

 Many see the 1960s as a time America fell apart—drugs, sex, anti-Americanism, and the loss of the work ethic.
-Yet the 60s produced the Civil Rights Movement, the anti-Vietnam War Movement, Vatican II, and the Counterculture.
+Yet the 60's produced the Civil Rights Movement, the anti-Vietnam War Movement, Vatican II, and the Counterculture.
 And then there was the music!
 Martin Luther King, the Kennedys, Marilyn Monroe, and the astronauts—fame and untimely death.
-What was it like when America still had hope ?
-Today, no politician runs as a "sixties person" (though they run away from it).
-But the world of your mother and father, and of all of us, is a product of those times.
-This course will explore this forbidden decade in a critical, curious, and friendly fashion.
-What happened?
+What was it like when America still had hope?
 How did it change us as a society? and not change us?
 Why are so many still so angry about all that or miss it!
-What was the energy back then that forty years later still burns?

 0125.
 Photography in America (3 s.h.)
 SS.
 Cross Listed with Anthropology 0332 or Art History 0108.